 Editing Locations

-- 1 Select Menu > Navigation > Saved Locations.
+- 1 Select Navigation > Saved Locations.

 - 2 Select a location.

-- 3 Select Edit.
+- 3 Select the information bar at the top of the screen.

-- 4 Select a location detail.
+- 4 Select ...

+- 5 Select an attribute.

 For example, select Change Elevation to enter a known altitude for the location.